-We have audited the accompanying consolidated balance sheets of Moody National REIT II, Inc. and subsidiaries (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of operations, stockholders' equity, and cash flows for the year ended December 31, 2015 and the period from July 25, 2014 (inception) to December 31, 2014.
-In connection with our audits of the consolidated financial statements, we have also audited the financial statement schedule as listed in the accompanying index.
-These consolidated financial statements and financi
+We have audited the accompanying consolidated balance sheets of Moody National REIT II, Inc. and subsidiaries (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of operations, equity, and cash flows for the years then ended.
+In connection with our audits of the consolidated financial statements, we have also audited financial statement schedule III as listed in the accompanying index.
+These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.